cretz/tor-dht-poc/README.md

 Now let's connect to this DHT from the Tor browser and find them that way.
 With the DHT "provide" still running, navigate to `js-tor-dht-poc`.
-Run `npm install` to install dependencies and to prepare `index.js` for use at `public/index.js`, run `npm browserify`.
+Run `npm install` to install dependencies and to prepare `index.js` for use at `public/index.js`, run `npm run browserify`.
 This makes a fairly large JS file that our page uses.
 Now, to start the web server, build and run the executable via:

     go build && js-tor-dht-poc